isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

 ```

 #💡 Note:
-The input files (*.gff) were generated from Prokka annotations.
+- The input files (*.gff) were generated from Prokka annotations.
-We used --clean-mode strict to reduce spurious gene predictions.
+- We used --clean-mode strict to reduce spurious gene predictions.
-MAFFT was used as the aligner, and a 95% presence threshold (`--core_threshold 0.95`) defined the core genome
+- MAFFT was used as the aligner, and a 95% presence threshold (`--core_threshold 0.95`) defined the core genome

 🧬 SNP-sites (SNP Extraction from Core Genome Alignment)
-SNP-sites v2.5.1 was used to extract single nucleotide polymorphisms (SNPs) from the core gene alignment produced by Panaroo.
+<br />SNP-sites v2.5.1 was used to extract single nucleotide polymorphisms (SNPs) from the core gene alignment produced by Panaroo.
 command:
 ```
 snp-sites -mvph -o snp-filtered_core_gene_alignment.aln core_gene_alignment.aln